Performance Optimization Guide

 echo never > /sys/kernel/mm/transparent_hugepage/defrag

-# Configure hugepages for VMs
+# Configure static hugepages for VMs

 echo 1024 > /proc/sys/vm/nr_hugepages